 Strangely enough, rakish George did not have any heirs, so Cliveden House was passed along to various noble families.
 All the succeeding mistresses of Cliveden House wielded great political influence during their time.

 This is the period the literary festival is inspired by.
-Cliveden Lit Fest hopes to evoke the time when politicians and world leaders, writers, artists, and film stars, were frequent guests of the house and informal literary salons took place.
+Cliveden Literary Festival hopes to evoke the time when politicians and world leaders, writers, artists, and film stars, were frequent guests of the house and informal literary salons took place.

 The Great Hall with a 16th century fireplace that Lord Astor bought overseas for maximum impression.
 Lady Nancy Astor’s portrait on the left of the fireplace (photo from the official website)

-In keeping with its history of intrigue, Cliveden House’s most recent one (1960s) was a sex scandal involving the Secretary of State for War and 19-year-old Christine Keeler, who apparently described it as “a screw of convenience”.
+In keeping with its history of intrigue, Cliveden House’s most recent one (in the 1960s) was a sex scandal involving the Secretary of State for War and 19-year-old Christine Keeler, who apparently described it as “a screw of convenience”.
 Hah!

 That was an absolutely barebones version — I strongly suggest acquiring a copy of Natalie Livingstone’s The Mistresses of Cliveden.
 Save for Keeler, it provides richer detail about the women who lived there and had considerable effects on society and history.

-I came to Cliveden House with fellow book bloggers who all use different mediums to share the literary love.
-We were given to a brief tour of the social rooms as well as the general history of the house by a butler who has been there for quarter of a century.
+As I mentioned earlier, I came to Cliveden House with fellow book bloggers who all use different mediums to share the literary love.
+We were given a brief tour of the social rooms as well as the general history of the house by a butler who has been there for a quarter of a century.
 We initially spent time at the study (photo below) but I cannot recall which master of Cliveden used it as such. *hides* Whoever it was, it was someone after my own heart.
 I highly approve and covet the cosy room with all that shelf space!

 photo by Andrew Harper